-This document describes how you might set up an environment that mixes self-deployed collectors with managed collectors, across different Cloud projects and clusters.
+This document describes how you might set up an environment that mixes self-deployed collectors with managed collectors, across different Google Cloud projects and clusters.

 We strongly recommend using managed collection for all Kubernetes environments; doing so practically eliminates the overhead of running Prometheus collectors within your cluster.
 You can run managed and self-deployed collectors within the same cluster.
 We recommend using a consistent approach to monitoring, but you might choose to mix deployment methods for some specific use cases, such as hosting a push gateway, as illustrated in this document.

-The following diagram illustrates a configuration that uses two Cloud projects, three clusters, and mixes managed and self-deployed collection.
+The following diagram illustrates a configuration that uses two Google Cloud projects, three clusters, and mixes managed and self-deployed collection.
 If you use only managed or self-deployed collection, then the diagram is still applicable; just ignore the collection style you aren't using:

 To set up and use a configuration like the one in the diagram, note the following: